Ashlee Simpson: Public image

-Simpson has appeared on the covers of numerous magazines, including the USA's Women's Health, Jane, CosmoGirl, Shape, Allure, YM, Marie Claire, Redbook and Seventeen; Germany's Glamour; Japan's Blenda and Elle; and Russia's Elle Girl.
-She has appeared on several international editions of Cosmopolitan, such as Georgia, Serbia, Russia, Italy, Greece, Ukraine, Slovenia, Netherlands, US and Australia.
-She has appeared in television commercials for Liquid Ice, HP, Zellers and Pizza Hut.
+Simpson has appeared on the covers of numerous magazines, including the USA's Women's Health, Jane, CosmoGirl, Shape, Allure, YM, Marie Claire, Redbook, and Seventeen; Germany's Glamour; Japan's Blenda and Elle; and Russia's Elle Girl.
+She has appeared on several international editions of Cosmopolitan, including Georgia, Serbia, Russia, Italy, Greece, Ukraine, Slovenia, the Netherlands, the US, and Australia.
+She has appeared in television commercials for Liquid Ice, HP, Zellers, and Pizza Hut.
 She appeared in print ads for Skechers and ThermaSilk.

-Forbes listed Simpson as one of the "Richest Young Celebrities", it is reported she earned $8.3 million in 2005.
-Forbes placed Simpson and her then-husband Pete Wentz at No. 20 on their list of "Top 20 Celebrity Cash Couples" with their $9.5 million combined income.
+Forbes listed Simpson as one of the "Richest Young Celebrities," reporting that she earned $8.3 million in 2005.
+Forbes placed Simpson and her then-husband Pete Wentz at No. 20 on their list of "Top 20 Celebrity Cash Couples," with their $9.5 million combined income.

-With the release of Autobiography, Simpson instantaneously became marketed as an "anti-Britney", drawing comparisons to artists such as Avril Lavigne and Fefe Dobson.
+With the release of Autobiography, Simpson instantly became marketed as an "anti-Britney," drawing comparisons to artists such as Avril Lavigne and Fefe Dobson.
 The media noted her "punk-rock" image and style as a contrast to her sister Jessica.
-With the success of Jessica's reality television series Newlyweds, the sisters became household names in the media and became the focus of much attention.
-She cites her childhood as being the time when she began to sing and admits that she dreamed of being on Broadway and did not expect to break into the pop music scene.
+With the success of Jessica's reality television series Newlyweds, the sisters became household names in the media and the focus of much attention.
+She cites her childhood as the time when she began to sing and admits that she dreamed of being on Broadway and did not expect to break into the pop music scene.

 Vocally, Simpson is an alto with a two-octave vocal range.
-She trains with a vocal coach, and studies Etta James and Aretha Franklin albums for vocal inspiration.
+She trains with a vocal coach and studies Etta James and Aretha Franklin albums for vocal inspiration.
 She has cited Guns N' Roses, Gwen Stefani, No Doubt, Joan Jett, The Runaways, Madonna, Pat Benatar, Green Day, Alanis Morissette, Fiona Apple, Chrissie Hynde, and Debbie Harry from Blondie as her musical influences.